Hope and positive energy are known to bring healing.

-What is an A Breath of Hope Ambassador?
+What is an A Breath of Hope Support Volunteer?

 What services does A Breath of Hope offer to lung cancer survivors and families?

-- Provide Transportation: ABOH Volunteer Ambassadors provide patients with transportation to oncology appointments, treatment and support groups.
-If you are interested in receiving a ride, please fill out the Volunteer Driver Agreement and Waiver, or call our office at 952-405-9201.
+- Transportation: ABOH drivers provide patients with transportation to oncology appointments, treatment and support groups.
+If you are interested in receiving a ride, please call our office at 952-456-2845.

-- Host Support Groups for Patients and Family Members: A Breath of Hope offers virtual support groups for survivors, as well as those who are grieving a loved one lost to lung cancer.
+- Support Groups for Survivors and Family Members: A Breath of Hope offers virtual support groups for survivors, as well as those who are grieving a loved one lost to lung cancer.
 Each group offers opportunities for learning, discussion and support and is led by professional facilitators.
 Learn more about our support groups.